Top choices for a sunny balcony based on heat tolerance

 - Best Herbs for Small Spaces: What Grows Well in Apartments, Balconies, and Windowsills

-- Balcony Herb Garden for Beginners: A Simple Container Setup That Actually Works
+- Balcony Herb Garden for Beginners: How to Start a Setup That Works

-- Best Containers for Herbs: Pot Size, Drainage, and Material Guide
+- Best Containers for Herbs: Drainage, Pot Size, and Materials That Work

 Common questions